Mental Health Parity

 - Never hesitate to contact your insurer for assistance or information on your coverage

 - Learn how to file a complaint and how to file an external review with the Illinois Department of Insurance (IDOI)

 Learn more about:

 - Mental Health Parity Addiction and Equity Act (MHPAEA)

 - Know Your Rights: Parity for Mental Health and Substance Use Disorder Benefits

 Find resource guides about understanding parity:

 For questions related to mental health and substance use disorder parity laws, contact the Office of Consumer Health Insurance (OCHI).
-OCHI can answer questions about your current health insurance plan, explain policies and policyholder rights, and provide guidance on how to file appeals and complaints.
-Go to How to File a Complaint or call 877-527-9431.
+OCHI can answer questions about your current health insurance plan, explain policies and policyholder rights, and provide guidance on how to file complaints and file external reviews.
+Go to How to File a Complaint, How to File an External Review or call 877-527-9431.